pxcland/GLParticles/README.md

 # GLParticles
-Particle Engine written in C utilizing SDL/OpenGL API
+Particle Engine written in C utilizing SDL with OpenGL